 - Weak internal controls.

 Auditors also watch for questionable journal entries that dishonest employees could use to hide their impropriety.
 These entries might, for example, be made to seldom-used or intracompany accounts; on holidays, weekends, or the last day of the accounting period; or with limited descriptions.
-Fraudsters also tend to use round numbers — just below the dollar threshold that would require additional signatures — for their fictitious journal entries.
+Fraudsters also tend to use round numbers for fictitious journal entries that stay below the dollar threshold that would require additional signatures.

-Auditors are responsible for using professional skepticism throughout the audit process, as well as planning and performing the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement, either caused by fraud or error.
-Auditors generally aren’t required to investigate fraud.
-But they are required to communicate fraud risk findings to the appropriate level of management, who can then take actions to prevent fraud in their organizations.
+Auditors are responsible for using professional skepticism throughout the audit process.
+They also plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement, either caused by fraud or error.
+Auditors generally aren’t required to investigate fraud, but they are required to communicate fraud risk findings to the appropriate level of management.
+Key stakeholders can then take actions to prevent fraud in their organizations.